 Here at The Lanzerac Wine Estate we appreciate the finer things in life.
 From fine dining to international award winning wines, we’re all about decadence and luxury.

-This Top 20 list is not an official competition, rather a fun and interesting informational piece about the bigger and most active wine blogs in South Africa at the moment.
+This list is not an official competition, rather a fun and interesting informational piece about the bigger and most active wine bloggers in South Africa at the moment.

-The Lanzerac Wine Estate is proud to have curated, and proud to be able to present to you, the Top 20 South African Wine Blogs for the year 2017:
+The Lanzerac Wine Estate is proud to have curated, and proud to be able to present to you

 Author – Christian Eedes

 Placing second only by the narrowest of margins, the Wine Magazine has an incredibly prolific archive with multiple new blog posts appearing almost every day!
 A simple, easy to navigate site, the Wine Magazine is definitely user-friendly and chock-a-block full of valuable information.
 For expert reviews of local wines, recipes, opinion pieces, news and more; visit the Wine Magazine’s blog today.

 Cathy Marston, originally from the UK, has been on South African soil for over a decade now and has, in those years, made quite the name for herself in the world of fine wine.